Activities that need a marine licence

 Where is the marine licensable area?

-The Welsh marine licensable area includes the Welsh inshore area and the Welsh offshore area.
-The Welsh inshore area extends seaward 12 nautical miles from Mean High Water Spring (MHWS) to the territorial limit.
-The Welsh offshore area extends beyond the territorial limit to include all areas of the sea in the Welsh Zone.
+The Welsh marine licensable area includes the Welsh inshore and Welsh offshore region.
+The Welsh inshore region extends seaward 12 nautical miles from Mean High Water Springs (MHWS) to the territorial limit.
+The Welsh offshore region extends beyond the territorial limit to include all areas of the sea in the Welsh Zone.

 This area is defined in the Marine and Coastal Access Act (section 42) as any area submerged at mean high water spring tide, and the waters of every estuary, river or channel, so far as the tide flows at mean high water spring tide.
 The licensable area also includes waters in any area which is closed, whether permanently or intermittently, by a lock or other artificial means against the regular action of the tide, but into which seawater is caused or permitted to flow, whether continuously or from time to time, and from which seawater is caused or permitted to flow, whether continuously or from time to time.